Why do I use the phrase “Simply Be” in several of my stories? Have you ever wondered? Here is my story…

-I have a friend who is a young woman and our personalities are so similar, you might think we are mother and daughter.
-Our personalities are almost identical.
-Our thoughts and our karma seem to be one in the same.
+I have a friend who is a young woman and our personalities are so similar.
+Darling, you might think we are mother and daughter because our personalities are almost identical.
+And, our thoughts and our karma seem to be one and the same.
 We believe in fate, the belief that we are responsible for carving out our destiny and, just as importantly, we know the importance and need to be mindful and take advantage of the simple things in life.

-One day, we were sitting in my home discussing our websites (we each own one) with Orchid between us.
-She made a gesture lifting her hands and I noticed a tattoo on the inside of her wrist that read, “simply be.”
+One day, we were sitting in my home discussing our websites (we each own one) with my pooch between us.
+She made a gesture lifting her hands and I noticed a tattoo on the inside of her wrist that read, “Simply Be.”
 She explained the purpose of the two words and the reason for the placement of her tattoo.
 The words were to give her a heads up when stress was knocking on her door.
-The placement of her tattoo was for a specific reason – “simply be” was for her eyes only.
+The placement of her tattoo was for a specific reason – “Simply Be” was for her eyes only.
 I loved that!

 I walk every day.
-When I was in a cast and a walking boot for four months healing from surgery from a broken ankle, I choose to use a walker instead of a scooter.
+Even when I was in a cast and a walking boot for four months healing from surgery from a broken ankle, I choose to use a walker instead of a scooter.
+So, I walked.

 If you are not a walker and would like to start a new routine, this is what I advise for beginners, until you find your own path — start off with a purpose.
-Choose either a destination point, a long walk with your dog or a daily walk with a dear friend or loving spouse —it is good for your heart in more ways than one!
+Choose either a destination point, a long walk with your dog, or a daily walk with a dear friend or loving spouse.
+Trust me, it is good for your heart in more ways than one!

-This is my routine in the spring, summer, and fall in Chicago.
-Living in the middle of the city I am in the midst of marvelous hustle and bustle, but I choose to walk early in the morning when the city is quiet.
-I love the silence of the early morning, but sometimes I make it a social activity and walk with my girlfriends.
+This is my routine in the spring, summer, and fall in my beautiful Chicago.
+I choose to walk early in the morning when the city is quiet, especially since lockdown started.
+I love the silence of the early morning, but sometimes I make it a social activity and walk with my girlfriends if we can.